rahulkhandelwal396/Sentiment-Analysis/README.md

 Here we used a technique called Bag-Of-Words to transform text into independent variables.

+# Task

-Task: On the basis of twitter data tweets, predict if a tweet has a negative sentiment or not.
+On the basis of twitter data tweets, predict if a tweet has a negative sentiment or not.

-## Sample data:
+# Sample data:

 <img src="Sample Data.png" alt="Data"/>

-Methodology:
+# Methodology:

 1. Read data using stringsAsFactors = FALSE
 2. Create target variable as a factor : Negative where Avg <= -1